sleepy909/cpassman/branches/2.0b1/readme.txt

 * improvement: Manager can't do modification on users that are not linked to the same role [66]
 * improvement: old passwords are stored in history [80]
 * improvement: recycle bin on items and folders [77]
+* improvement: roles administration page [112]
+* improvement: date and time format in selectlist [111]
+* improvement: loggin item accessed and copied [95]
+* improvement: migrating old httprequest to jquery json format
+* improvements: added Japanese translation by Shinji
+* improvement: added direct link to KBs in item overview
+* improvement: link from KBs to items
+* improvement: search and open a folder [55]
+* improvement: backup system based on server CRON [91]
+* improvement: encrypted passwords in database by salt [86]
+* improvement: KB management is encrypted [89]
+* improvements: [87 , 101]
 * fixed: problem with slash in label [3141743]
 * fixed: password in cleartext in log [3141167]
 * fixed: deleted pws show up in the search [3160582]